albertony/jafs/README.md

-## * Outdated *
+## * Notice *

-This project has not been maintaned for a while!
-Since then Jottacloud have introduced a new API, referred to as the "Allocate API", which adds support for resume / de-duplication, OpenID, OAuth, 2FA, etc. This project is still based on the original api, the "JFS API".
-Both are still used officially by Jottacloud, for different operations, but I do not know what works and what does not in the current state.
-Maybe at some point I will get back to this project..
+This project has not been maintained for a while, so use with care!

+Since then, Jottacloud have introduced a new API, referred to as the "Allocate API", which adds support for resume / de-duplication, OpenID, OAuth, 2FA, etc. This project is still based on the original api, the "JFS API".
+Both APIs are in use by Jottacloud official clients, for different parts of the functionality.
+I have not tested what works and what does not in the current state of this project.

-If you need a very good command line tool for accessing Jottcloud, and almost any other cloud storage provider, I suggest you take a look at [rclone](https://rclone.org/)!
+If you need a very good command line tool for accessing Jottacloud, and almost any other cloud storage provider, I suggest you take a look at [rclone](https://rclone.org/)!

 JaFS